-If an unvaccinated or vaccinated staff member is symptomatic, to return to work one of the following criteria must be met and submitted to the individual's supervisor before returning:
+If an unvaccinated staff member is symptomatic, to return to work one of the following criteria must be met and submitted to the individual's supervisor before returning:

-- 1. Obtain a negative COVID-19Test, and 24 hours have passed since start of symptoms; OR, - 2.
-Obtain a note from a physician indicating an alternative diagnosis, and 24 hours have passed since start of symptoms; OR, - 3.
-At least 24 hours have passed since recovery defined as resolution of fever without the use of fever-reducing medications; Symptoms have improved; and at least 10 days have passed since symptoms first appeared. - Tests Accepted: Rapid/Antigen and PCR lab tests (home tests not accepted)
+- 1. Obtain a negative PCR Test, and 24 hours have passed since start of symptoms; OR, - 2.
+Obtain a note from a physician indicating an alternative diagnosis, and 24 hours have passed since start of symptoms; OR, - At least 24 hours have passed since recovery defined as resolution of fever without the use of fever-reducing medications; Symptoms have improved; and at least 10 days have passed since symptoms first appeared.

-Staff members must self-report as communicated by the district if they have tested positive for COVID 19.
+Staff members must self-report as communicated by the district if they have tested positive for COVID-19.
 In this case, the staff member must follow established procedures for reporting their absence and not report to work.
 The staff member will receive isolation/quarantine guidance along with the final clearance to return to work.